| What

 It doesn't matter how long that process takes --- 1 month,

 6 months, 3 years.
-We will represent you 100% untill your
+We will represent you 100% until your

 goal is achieved.